-The idea of blurring or distorting the captcha text is to make it harder for the bot to identify the characters.
-In contrast, human beings can interpret and intercept characters in various formats, such as different fonts, handwriting, etc. Having said that, not every human can solve a captcha on the first attempt.
-According to research, 8% of the users will mistype in their first attempt, while 29% fail if the captchas are case sensitive.
+The idea of blurring or distorting the CAPTCHA text is to make it harder for the bot to identify the characters.
+In contrast, human beings can interpret and intercept characters in various formats, such as different fonts, handwriting, etc. Having said that, not every human can solve a CAPTCHA on the first attempt.
+According to research, 8% of the users will mistype on their first attempt, while 29% fail if the CAPTCHAs are case-sensitive.

 It certainly does by considering the user’s history of interacting with websites and the user’s general behavior while online.
 In most scenarios, upon these factors, the system would be able to determine if you’re a bot.